 Progressive kidney failure is associated with attrition of the microcirculation of the kidney.
 Pre-clinical studies in kidney disease and injury models have demonstrated that protection or replenishment of the microcirculation results in improved kidney function.
 Based on these observations, we have elected to move forward with a Phase 1b, open-label, proof-of-concept trial evaluating CLBS201 dosed via intra-renal artery injections in subjects with DKD.
-This protocol is expected to include six subjects in total with the first two subjects sequentially dosed and followed for a two-week safety observation period.
-Clearance by an independent Data Safety Monitoring Board ("DSMB") overseeing the study will then permit the treatment of the next four patients, with all patients being followed for safety and therapeutic effect.
+This protocol includes six subjects in total with the first two subjects sequentially dosed and followed for a two-week safety observation period.
+Clearance by an independent Data Safety Monitoring Board ("DSMB") overseeing the study then permitted the treatment of the next four patients, with all patients being followed for safety and therapeutic effect.
 A read-out of data will occur after the six-month follow-up visit for all patients.
 A key criterion for continued development of CLBS201 will be our ability to demonstrate a therapeutic effect that will make it competitive in the field of DKD treatment, i.e., kidney function regeneration, as indicated by increased glomerular filtration rate.
-As announced recently, the Company has treated the first patient in the CLBS201 proof-of-concept study and targets treatment completion for all six subjects during the third quarter of 2022.
+The Company treated the first patient in the CLBS201 proof-of-concept study in April 2022 and completed treatment for all six subjects during the third quarter of 2022.
+Top-line data is anticipated from all subjects by the first quarter of 2023.

-Additional Out-licensing Opportunities and Pipeline Diversification
+Additional Out-licensing Opportunities